department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/apply-for-home-loan-COE/research-design/usability-testing-2/coe-researchplan.md

 ## Research Goals
 The goals of this usability study are to:
 1. Assess the usability of the Request a Certificate of Eligibility form
-2. Explore users' understanding of the View tool and statuses they c
+2. Explore users' understanding of the View tool and statuses they could encounter

 ### Outcome
 This research will allow us to assess design fitness to move this feature to staging review.

 ### Research questions
+- Can users successfully complete the form to request a COE?
+- Can users successfully update their information in the request form?
+- Do users understand how and when to follow up on their request?
+- Can users successfully download their COE?
+- Can users successfully upload required documentation?
-- Starting on the VA.gov home page, where do users expect to find the COE tool, and what path do they take?
+- Where do users expect to find the COE tool?
-- How do users feel about the "automatic COE" feature; what are their expectations about it future availability (access, printing, download)?
-- What barriers int the UX and UI prevent users from easily applying for a COE?
-- Where does confusing language prevent users from understanding the form?
-- Where (on VA.gov and elsewhere) do users expect to have their COE available after it has been granted?
+- Where do users expect to find their COE if they already have one?
+- Do users understand the status they might encounter?
 - What other features or content would help users when they apply for a COE?

 ### Hypothesis
-- Users will initially look for a direct link in the whit quadrant on the home page; many will locate COE landing page after several steps
+- Users will initially look for a direct link in the white quadrant on the home page; many will locate COE landing page after several steps
 - The form itself will be relatively easy for users to navigate
 - Biographical, contact and service language will be clear to most users; the language around loan options and COE intent will be somewhat confusing
+- Users will be able to download their COE if their status is Available or Auto, but may not recognize that there is additional action needed if their status is Pending with letters or uploads requested.
 - Users will expect their COE to be available in various ways: physical letter, email, printed, and/or within an authenticated profile/dashboard
 - Users will ask for directly available information (chat, direct phone, lookups) about the COE, lenders and /or realtors

 ## Method
 We'll engage in moderated usability testing.
 Participants will be recruited using Perigean.
 These users will be asked to explore VA.gov (home), then will be provided links to a prototype of the COE feature (VA From 26-1880).
 The prototype is likely to include some facsimile of the landing page.
 Users will be given open-ended "tasks" set forth in the conversation guide, and their actions and feedback will be recorded.
 Observers and notetakers may be in attendance.